mocha/matter/README.md

 Matter.party is simple -- there are only two pages.

-### The Device Index
+### The device grid

-The device index is a huge list of all of the devices in the database.
+The device grid is a huge list of all of the devices in the database.
 It's formatted like a giant spreadsheet because it is one.

 At the top of the table, each column has a header that if clicked will sort the column in ascending or descending order.
 The filter icon on each column lets you filter that column.
 If a filter is applied, an X will appear to the right of the filter icon, which allows you to quickly clear the filter.